bharat22122006/backend-beginner-roadmap.md/docs/react/back-end-integration/fetching-data-with-ajax-requests.md

 Fetching data with AJAX requests is an integral part of building dynamic and interactive React applications.
 By using the `fetch()` API or libraries like axios, you can easily communicate with APIs and display data on your web pages.
 Additionally, leveraging `async / await` can improve the readability of your code and help manage multiple asynchronous requests more efficiently.

 Always keep compatibility in mind when using modern features like the `fetch()` API, and consider using polyfills for older browsers.
 With the knowledge of data fetching in React, you're equipped to create responsive and data-driven web applications.

-Happy coding and exploring the possibilities of data integration in your React journey!